gardener/landscaper/docs/concepts/Glossary.md

 #### _Blueprint_

-  Blueprints contain actual rules to describe target state for described software installations in form of [_DeployItems_](#deployitem).
+  Blueprints contain actual instructions and steps on how to install a software component form of [_DeployItems_](#deployitem).
+  As these instructions are expected to be idempotent, Blueprints can be interpreted as descriptions of a target state for the described software.

   __Background Knowledge__:
     <details>